rlve/NethermindSeniorQAEngineerAssignment-RK/README.md

 ## Overview

+The solution has been developed in approximately 2 working days.
+The repository contains setups for functional and performance tests, which are basic but can serve as a foundation for further development.
+The solution includes a fully functional GitHub Actions workflow.

+Potential Improvements:

+- Add thresholds to the K6 script to automatically check for performance regressions in the endpoints.
+- Explore other reporters for K6 and enhance the report presentation in the summary.
+- Optimize the caching strategy for the sync data.
+Currently, it is saved in every run; adding logic to save only when necessary could improve efficiency.
+- Manage test configurations using dotenv or the node-config-ts package.
+Currently, there is minimal configuration data, and the client endpoint is hardcoded in the file.

 ### Waiting for Full Sync Strategy

 The `waitForFullSync.ts` script ensures the Ethereum client is fully synchronized before running tests.
 It uses retry logic to repeatedly check the sync status until completion.